Site Map Polytopes Dynkin Diagrams Vertex Figures, etc. Incidence Matrices Index

 J25 - †) gyepro - gyroelongated pentagonal rotunda

-In 1979 Roswitha Blind applied this idea to higher dimensional polytopes: they are bound to be convex, built from regular facet-polytopes, but not being uniform.
+In 1979 Roswitha Blind applied this idea to higher dimensional polytopes: those are bound to be convex, built from regular facet-polytopes, but not being uniform themselves.
 Here they are grouped into sets according to the types of facets they use.

 *) The ones marked by this sign do exist for any higher dimension as well.